otto-de/api-guidelines/guidelines/020_guidelines/030_http/1020_must-fulfill-common-method-properties.md

   In general, requests to safe methods are cacheable, if no current or authoritative response from the server is required.

 ::: info
 Requests can result in numerous server actions such as logging, accounting, collecting metrics, pre-fetching, etc. Clients, however, cannot expect or be held accountable for these _side effects_.
-Some server actions, such as rate limiting, may also cause a server-side stage change and produce a different response code as a result.
+Some server actions, such as rate limiting, may also cause a server-side state change and produce a different response code as a result.
 This behavior would still allow the methods to be considered safe or idempotent.
 :::

 Method implementations must fulfill the following basic properties according to [RFC 7231](https://tools.ietf.org/html/rfc7231):